OCR-D/ocrd-website/site/en/module-projects.md

 lang: en
 lang-ref: module-projects
 toc: true
-title: Module Projects
+title: Phase II
 ---

-# Module Projects
+# Module Projects Phase II

 In the first project phase, a functional model for the OCR-D workflow was developed.
 Full text recognition is seen as a complex process that includes